 Head out into the impressive Tatacoa desert and explore the rocky canyons.
 The morning is free to choose how you wish to explore, opt to go for a hike or go horseback riding.
 After, travel to PopayÁn.

 Day 18 PopayÁn/Pasto (1B)

 Head further south to Pasto, wander around and keep an eye out for local ice cream makers out in the streets.

 Visit the striking Lajas Sanctuary, built on a bridge in a lush gorge, this neo-Gothic church is sure to impress.
-After, cross the border into Ecuador and continue on to Otavalo for the night.
+After, cross the border into Ecuador and continue on to the indigenous community of San Clemente for the night.

 Day 21 Quito